dbottoni/project2-fullstack/README.md

 - [Technology](#technology)

 ## Description
-- nerdBoard is a sinplified project management application used to track tasks and keep you organized.
+- nerdBoard is a simplified project management application used to track tasks and keep you organized.
 - The creation of tasks and assignment of deadlines will facilitate users time managment skills.

 ## Heroku